Novia-SCC/GeoDayRaseborg2025/README.md

 > In a time of accelerated changes, “geography needs to be promoted for sustainability” (Fu, 2020) and resilience – we know it, now you will too.

 ## Registration
+Please register following this link to book your spot and receive the Teams link to the talks:
 <img width="345" height="336" alt="gis_day" src="https://github.com/user-attachments/assets/61bd574c-7539-44b5-adbd-e894f369da6f" />

 ## Organizers
+Questions or inquiries: Aurelie Noel at scc@novia.fi
 <img width="780" height="180" alt="organizers" src="https://github.com/user-attachments/assets/3a94fef6-4113-4250-a8e8-416068fa0eef" />